pyccel/psydac/output.md

     ...
     snapshot_n/
 ```
-In addition to that, psydac also has a class to read those files, recreate and the `FemSpace` and `FemField` objects and export them to `VTK`.
+In addition to that, psydac also has a class to read those files, recreate all the `FemSpace` and `FemField` objects and export them to `VTK`.
 ## Usage
 Those two classes are meant to be used as follows.
-The `#` line is supposed to represent the end of a file.
 ```python
 # SymPDE Layer
 # Discretization